teal4lk/Simple-Expense-tracker/README.md

 > h - offers the options again

 Optional cases are where the user is asked to supply input.
 The user can also simply press enter and move on.

+## Room for Improvement

+As this is a basic expense tracker, the goal was to keep things simple and easy to run.
+Potential area for improvement would be improved customization options for the code and analysis as well as theoretically turning it into a UI.
+Additionally, more rigorous testing can always occur.

+Thank you.